Old Fashioned Chipped Beef Dip

 Adjusting the Flavor & Seasoning:

-Of course, I make my Dip the way I like (my blog, my dip, lol!) but you can add any of the items listed above to yours if you want.
-Honestly, though, sometimes I don’t even follow my own recipe, and I find myself adding items from the fridge or pantry if I see them and get inspired.
+Of course, I make my Dip the way I like (my blog, my dip, lol!) but you can add any of the items mentioned above to yours if you want.
+Honestly, though, sometimes I don’t even follow my own recipe, and I find myself adding random items from the fridge or pantry if I see them and get inspired.

 Just mix, taste and adjust any seasonings as you go along, and you just can hardly go wrong.